 We also had the opportunity to visit

 On the 5th day of climbing, Jarrell decided to hop onto Zona 0.
-This mega classic line at El Pati, which has seen some onsights (by top female climbers), has been downgraded to 8a+ (from 8b).
-I got my ass kicked on the flash attempt and after dogging to the top of the route, came to the conclusion that this is probably still at least an 8a+/b (stiffly graded) or simply the hardest 8a+ I will ever climb (along with Tripe at the
+This mega classic line at El Pati, which has seen some onsights (by top female climbers).
+It has been downgraded to 8a+ (from 8b).
+I got my ass kicked on the flash attempt and after dogging to the top of the route.
+I came to the conclusion that this is probably still at least an 8a+/b (stiffly graded).
+Or simply the hardest 8a+ I will ever climb (along with Tripe at the

 We took a nice slow drive to visit Margalef on the 7th day of climbing.
-It was a great change for once to be able to climb shorter routes (which we Singaporeans are used to) and check out some harder lines suitable for
+It was a great change for once.
+To be able to climb shorter routes (which we Singaporeans are used to).
+We also check out some harder lines suitable for

 The left version goes at a hard 8b, Dogma (42m).
 The straight up version is apparently a soft (but really fun and popular) 8b+, Kalea Borroka (40m) and the right version is Estado Critico (30m) which consists of another 13m of climbing (only 4 more quickdraws), with the main crux coming in around V9/10.
 I reckon this 2nd section alone is about 8b/+.

 All in all, I had 15 climbing days with 2 of them at Margalef.
 Spent a total of 7 days on Estado Critico (12 tries).
 During my time at Siurana, I was lucky to witness 3 persons sending Estado Critico.
-A Brazilian, Marcello Bombardi who did it in 5 tries, and also Sascha Lehmann who was on his 2nd trip here for this climb.
+A Brazilian, Marcello Bombardi did it in 5 tries.
+And Sascha Lehmann on his 2nd trip here for this climb.

 Other than the project, there are a couple of great climbs worth mentioning: